Criminal Justice Reform

 Parole board access to full records

-The Board of Parole must review updated, verified records of participation before making release decisions
+The Board of Parole must review updated, verified records of participation before making release decisions.
+Staff members of prisons will be required to include all pro-social behaviors the inmates are engaged in.

 Annual transparency report on parole denials